Denmark Set To Raise Retirement Age To 70, The Highest In Europe

 As Denmark moves forward with its new retirement policy, the debate continues about how best to balance economic sustainability with the rights and well-being of workers across all sectors of society.

-Dr. Atul Gawande, a surgeon and public health expert, points out that changes in retirement policy should also address health disparities across different demographics.
-He explains that not everyone enjoys the same longevity, and this disparity can affect individuals' ability to work longer.
+Changes in retirement policy should also address health disparities across different demographics.
+Not everyone enjoys the same longevity, and this disparity can affect individuals' ability to work longer.

-Moreover, Gawande advocates for policies that promote healthier aging, such as preventive healthcare initiatives.
+Moreover, policies that promote healthier aging, such as preventive healthcare initiatives, are important.
 By investing in health education and access, countries can help individuals maintain their work capacity longer, potentially making the extended retirement age more manageable.

 More articles you might like